Share This Craft

-First off, thank you, Peggy, for telling me about this simple way to make a pillow cover.
+We would like to thank Peggy, a friend of the elves, for teaching us this simple way to make a pillow cover.
 It’s quick and easy (for a sewing project), and you do not have to be very precise with the measurements.
-I’m telling you, it’s so easy you might get addicted to making them.
-The great thing about these is that you can easily change the pillow cover with the seasons.
-I used a fabulous red and white chevron print for Christmas, but I’m envisioning a luscious yellow print for the spring!
+This technique is so easy that you might get addicted to making pillow covers!
+Another great thing about this cover is that you can easily change it with the seasons.

 Supplies & Tools:

 - 16" x 16" pillow

 - 0.5 yard fabric